hainguyendtx/Customer-Sales-Analysis---eCommerce/README.md

 1. Which demographic segment (age group or gender) contributes the most to overall revenue, and how does their purchasing behavior differ from other segments?
 2. How do seasonal variations in purchasing behavior differ across demographic segments, and what are the implications for marketing and sales strategies?
-3. What impact do different payment methods have on conversion rates and revenue generation, and how can this information be leveraged to optimize the checkout experience?
+3. What impact do different payment methods have on revenue generation, and how can this information be leveraged to optimize the checkout experience?

 # Preparation